msft-teams/tools/HOMEapp/README.md

     Name, Resource Group, and App Service Plan entry fields are populated.
 You can keep these names or change them.
 -   Complete the necessary app setting values:

-        - Azure client Id (App id),
+        1. Azure client Id (App id).
-        - Deep Link URL and all required app Ids which we need to deep link.
+        2. Deep Link URL and all required app Ids which we need to deep link.
-        - If you have share point framework app then provide the SharePoint client Id and List Id.
+        3. If you have share point framework app then provide the SharePoint client Id and List Id.
 -   When ready, select Create.

 ### Create a HOME Teams app manifest